Skip to main content

 O

-Order Book (CLOB) — See CLOB; orders can rest while deposits continue to earn in the permissioned lending system.
+Order Book (CLOB) — See CLOBAn exchange mechanism that matches bids and asks; integrated with Flying Tulip’s permissioned lending for cross‑collateralized trading while deposits continue to accrue.View glossary entry; orders can rest while deposits continue to accrue in the permissioned lending system.

-Opt‑In Settlement LP (Perps) — Liquidity providers who supply ftUSD to settlement pools and earn per‑settlement fees, with exposure managed across providers.
+Opt‑In Settlement LP (Futures) — Liquidity providers who supply ftUSDA delta‑neutral, yield‑bearing stable asset designed to target $1 while minimizing liquidation risk by balancing long/short exposures (e.g., supply/stake/borrow loops).View glossary entry to settlement pools and accrue per‑settlement fees, with exposure managed across providers.

 P